aurora/rmate/README.md

     -v  verbose logging messages
     -h  display this usage information

+### Default parameter configuration

+Some default parameters (_host_ and _port_) can be configured by defining them as the environment variables `RMATE_HOST` and `RMATE_PORT` or by putting them in a configuration file.
+The configuration files loaded are `/etc/rmate.rc` and `~/.rmate.rc`, e.g.:

+    host: auto  # prefer host from SSH_CONNECTION over localhost
+    port: 52698

+The precedence for setting the configuration is (higher precedence counts):

+1. default (localhost, 52698)
+2. /etc/rmate.rc
+3. ~/.rmate.rc
+4. environment variables (RMATE\_HOST, RMATE\_PORT)

 ## Disclaimer

 Use with caution.
 This software may contain serious bugs.
 I can not be made responsible for